Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Raymond Terrace has 157 active public transport stops, all of which are bus stops.
-These stops are served by 103 different routes that together facilitate 2,598 weekly passenger trips.
-The town's transport accessibility is rated excellent, with residents on average located just 146 meters from the nearest stop.
+Raymond Terrace has 157 active public transport stops, all served by buses.
+These stops are covered by 103 different routes, which together facilitate 2,598 weekly passenger trips.
+The town's transport accessibility is rated excellent, with residents on average being just 146 meters away from the nearest stop.

 Frequently Asked Questions - Transport